Matthew W. Bullock: Atlanta service

-In 1908 Bullock accepted a position at Morehouse College (then Atlanta Baptist College) as athletic director and teacher.
+In 1908, Bullock accepted a position at Morehouse College (then Atlanta Baptist College) as athletic director and teacher.

-In 1910 he was thanked in the preface of a book The Negro in Literature and Art by Benjamin Griffith Brawley.
-In September he married Katherine Wright in Boston.
+In 1910, he was thanked in the preface of a book The Negro in Literature and Art by Benjamin Griffith Brawley.
+In September 1910, he married Katherine Wright in Boston.
 Katherine was born in Middlesboro, Kentucky, to Peter Wright and Julie Heatherlee.
 The Bullocks continued to live in Atlanta and by 1911 he had worked for three years in the Interscholastic Athletic Association's field games, and was faculty at the Atlanta Baptist College.
 His work in athletics was called an example of an HBCU "farm school" through which athletes could earn a place in white schools.
 Ultimately he taught Latin, History and Social Sciences serving for 4 years with distinction.
 He then worked as a lawyer in Atlanta from 1912 to 1915, including submitting an amendment to the school charter of 1913 to change the name of the college from the Atlanta Baptist College to Morehouse College.
 He was again thanked by Brawley for being one of the reviewers of his book A short history of the American Negro published in 1913.

-He then served two years, from 1915 to 1917, as dean of The State Agricultural and Mechanical College for Negroes—now known as Alabama A&M University—in Normal, Alabama.
+Bullock then served two years, from 1915 to 1917, as dean of The State Agricultural and Mechanical College for Negroes—now known as Alabama A&M University—in Normal, Alabama.
+In 1916, he coached the football team at Lincoln University in Pennsylvania.